 [Related: Curious twist in Aaron Hernandez case]

+Whether or not those comments came from players or Patriots staffers is unclear.
 Branch, who remains a free agent, and Light are the only two former teammates to make any public comments about the Hernandez situation.
-That is unlikely to change as Patriots veterans do not report to training camp until July 25.
+That is unlikely to change as Patriots veterans do not report to training camp on July 25.

 However, Hernandez being described as a "loner" raises legitimate questions about the Patriots' decision last summer to sign him to a five-year, $37.5 million contract extension.

 The Patriots were wary of Hernandez's off-field issues when they drafted him.
-That concern was evident in Hernandez's four-year rookie contract, which included just $200,000 in guaranteed money when a player selected in that draft slot should have received just under $500,000.
+That concern was evident in Hernandez's four-year rookie contract, which included just $200,000 in guaranteed money when a player selected in that draft slot should have received just under $500,000 in guaranteed money.
 Instead, the Patriots gave out a smaller signing bonus and allowed Hernandez to make up the difference in "per game" roster bonuses that required him to be on the 53-man roster or an injury-related reserve list, i.e., not suspended by the team or the NFL.
-Hernandez earned those bonuses his first two seasons in the league, but if the consensus in the room was that Hernandez was a "loner" who had little to no personal relationships with his teammates, it remains puzzling that the team's front office ignored the "elephant in the room" when committing such large financial guarantees to a player they were extremely cautious about paying just two years earlier.
+Hernandez did earn those bonuses his first two seasons in the league, but if the consensus in the room was that Hernandez was a "loner" who had little-to-no personal relationships with his teammates, it remains puzzling that the team's front office ignored the "elephant in the room" when committing such large financial guarantees to a player they were extremely cautious about paying just two years earlier.

 Related coverage on Yahoo!
 Sports: